15 Bad Habits You Picked Up During COVID — And How to Break Them

 Here are 15 bad habits to break.

 1. Stress Eating

-Turns out, living through a global pandemic is pretty stressful.
-Who knew?
+Turns out, living through a global pandemic was pretty stressful.
+Who knew?!

-You may find yourself reaching for comfort food to cope — especially if you’re home all day and can wander to the fridge whenever the mood strikes.
+You may have found yourself reaching for comfort food to cope — especially if you were home all day and could wander to the fridge whenever the mood struck.

 So how can you kick the emotional eating habit?

 Instead of snacking when you’re stressed, find a healthier way to decompress.

 “Rather than over-indulging in ice cream when stress surges, take the dog for a walk, hit the gym, or do some yoga to calming music,” says Julie Mancuso, registered nutritionist and owner of JM Nutrition.

 It also doesn’t hurt to keep the kitchen stocked with healthier grab-and-go options — like Beachbody BEVVY, a tea supplement that can help curb cravings.